 Stella Brings the Family by M

-At my kids’ school, we our LGBTQ families are overly represented by two mom families and there’s no two dad families because I think it’s more difficult and expensive for two dads to adopt a baby.
+At my kids’ school, our LGBTQ families are overly represented by two mom families and there are no two dad families because I think it’s more difficult and expensive for two dads to adopt a baby.
 And that’s why Stella Brings the Family is an important book for kids to see two dad family diversity. [picture book, ages 4 and up]

 Here’s a resource for more LGBTQ books: LBGT Book Lists for Kids of All Ages.